-The very best language educators can often be identified by their commitment to creative and innovative classroom teaching.
-They’re constantly trying new language teaching techniques to engage their students and experimenting with new teaching tools to improve learning outcomes.
+The very best language educators can often be identified by their commitment to creative and innovative classroom teaching strategies.
+They’re constantly trying new language teaching methods to engage their students and experimenting with new teaching tools to improve learning outcomes.

 It’s worth noting that none of these approaches should be considered “the best” since every classroom, educator and student is different.
 Our advice is rather that educators should try them out, tailoring them to their specific context and reviewing the impact they have.

 1. Communicative language teaching (CLT)